sulu/sulu/UPGRADE.md

 The user provider service now requires the `SystemStoreInterface` service instead of the `RequestStack` to read correct set **security system**.

+### User getSalt deprecated

+The `getSalt` method on the Sulu User Entity is deprecated and will be removed in future sulu major release.

 ### Replace SwiftMailer with Symfony Mailer